 We pride ourselves in developing quality software solutions that operate reliably 24×7 on various operating system and hardware platforms.
 Nearly all of the applications we develop are multi-threaded and vary in complexity from moderate to complex.
-Most all of our custom solutions decompose a problem space into a multi-threaded application running under either an embedded RTOS distribution or a desktop operating system, with tasks of different relative priorities.
+Most all of our custom solutions decompose a problem space into a multi-threaded application running under either an embedded RTOS distribution, embedded Linux, or a desktop operating system, with tasks of different relative priorities.

-To avoid the issues illustrated by the Mars Pathfinder problem, we utilize lock-free programming and concurrency collections whereever possible to avoid common errors associated with resource locking in multi-threaded programming.
+To avoid the issues illustrated by the Mars Pathfinder problem, we utilize lock-free programming and concurrency collections where ever possible to avoid common errors associated with resource locking in multi-threaded programming.
 By avoiding these multi-threaded issues, we can develop a reliable software product free of any unexpected and perhaps difficult to reproduce errant behaviors.

 General Approach to Lock-Free Algorithms

 Designing generalized lock-free algorithms is hard.
 Instead, lock free designs implement lock-free data structures.
 This can consist of lock-free buffers, lists, stacks, queues, maps, dequeues, etc. These data structures are often implemented in terms of simpler primitives such as “Multi-word Compare and Set’ (MCAS, CAS2, CASN).
-Lock free data structures can not implement lock-free algorithms in terms of lock based data structures.

 We have written both a “lock-free” and “wait-free” collection to implement a simple queue data structure.
 We also leverage open source lock-free implementations for higher level data collections such as lists, stacks, and maps.